ameliabedelia/fi_fsu/content/post/2024-04-15_generalist_specialist/index.md

 title: "New publication from the group"
 subtitle: ""
-summary: "The lab's latest paper, a collaboration with the group of Gianni Panagiotou, was just published in Cell Reports"
+summary: "The lab's latest paper was just published in Cell Reports"
 authors: []
 tags: []
 categories: []